pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

 - Ordering comparisons like `int_lt`, `int_le` and their unsigned variants are not ported to the DSL yet.
 Comparisons are an area where the JIT is not super good yet at optimizing away operations.
-This is a pretty big topic and I've started a project with Nico Rittinhaus to try to improve the situation a bit more generally.
+This is a pretty big topic and I've started a project with Nico Rittinghaus to try to improve the situation a bit more generally.

 - A more advanced direction of work would be to implement a simplified form of